An AI Co-Data-Scientist for Prioritizing Candidate Biomarkers from Wearable Sensor Data: Results

-\paragraph{Results.} CoDaS achieved competitive performance across all six benchmarks.
-We emphasize that this comparison is inherently asymmetric: CoDaS is a domain-specialised multi-agent \textit{system} with iterative execution, domain-specific tooling, and multi-agent orchestration, whereas baselines are individual models or generic agent frameworks; reported margins therefore reflect system-level advantages rather than model-to-model differences (Fig.~\ref{fig:benchmark_results}).
+\paragraph{Results.} We used external data-science and clinical-reasoning benchmarks as supplementary stress tests of the system components.
+We emphasize that this comparison is inherently asymmetric: CoDaS is a domain-specialized multi-agent \textit{system} with iterative execution, domain-specific tooling, and multi-agent orchestration, whereas baselines are individual models or generic agent frameworks; reported margins should be interpreted as system-level comparisons under this evaluation setup rather than model-to-model differences (Fig.~\ref{fig:benchmark_results}).
 These benchmarks serve as supplementary validation of the analytical capabilities underlying the biomarker discovery pipeline, not as the primary contribution of this work.
 On \textbf{HealthBench}, CoDaS attained an overall score of 0.724, surpassing the previous best result of o3 (0.598) by 12.6 percentage points.
-On the \textbf{HealthBench Hard} subset, which comprises cases empirically identified as resistant to all frontier models, CoDaS scored 0.391 versus o3's 0.320 (+7.1 percentage points), representing the only system to exceed the 0.32 ceiling established by o3.
+On the \textbf{HealthBench Hard} subset, which comprises cases empirically identified as resistant to all frontier models, CoDaS scored above the o3 baseline in this evaluation.
 The remaining baselines scored substantially lower: GPT-4.1 at 0.230, Gemini-2.5 Pro at 0.190, and o1 at 0.160.
 On \textbf{DiscoveryBench}, CoDaS achieved a Hypothesis Matching Score (HMS) of 0.32 on real scientific datasets, exceeding the oracle assisted Reflexion agent with GPT-4o backbone (0.24) by 8.0 percentage points and the Reflexion agent with Llama-3 backbone (0.23) by 9.0 percentage points.
 Notably, the Reflexion+Oracle baseline receives the gold HMS score as iterative feedback, an advantage CoDaS does not require; without oracle access, CodeGen and ReAct agents achieve only 0.15 HMS each.
-On \textbf{DataSciBench}, CoDaS reached a completion rate of 77.5\%, outperforming GPT-4o (68.4\%) by 9.1 percentage points, DeepSeek-Coder-33B (61.2\%) by 16.3 pp, GPT-4 Turbo (58.9\%) by 18.6 pp, and Claude-3.5 Sonnet (58.1\%) by 19.4 pp. On \textbf{DSBench}, CoDaS achieved 64.0\% task accuracy, matching the human expert baseline (64.0\%) and exceeding the best prior agent system AutoGen+GPT-4o (34.1\%) by 29.9 pp, Gemini-1.5 Pro (31.6\%) by 32.4 pp, GPT-4o (28.1\%) by 35.9 pp, and GPT-4 (26.0\%) by 38.0 pp. On \textbf{DSGym}, CoDaS scored 84.4\% overall accuracy, surpassing Kimi K2 (79.9\%) by 4.5 pp, Claude Sonnet 4.5 (78.2\%) by 6.2 pp, GPT-4o (78.0\%) by 6.4 pp, and DeepSeek v3.1 (71.2\%) by 13.2 pp.
+On \textbf{DataSciBench}, CoDaS reached a completion rate of 77.5\%, outperforming GPT-4o (68.4\%) by 9.1 percentage points, DeepSeek-Coder-33B (61.2\%) by 16.3 pp, GPT-4 Turbo (58.9\%) by 18.6 pp, and Claude-3.5 Sonnet (58.1\%) by 19.4 pp. On \textbf{DSBench}, CoDaS achieved 64.0\% task accuracy, matching the reported human expert baseline for this benchmark (64.0\%) and exceeding the best prior agent system AutoGen+GPT-4o (34.1\%) by 29.9 pp, Gemini-1.5 Pro (31.6\%) by 32.4 pp, GPT-4o (28.1\%) by 35.9 pp, and GPT-4 (26.0\%) by 38.0 pp. On \textbf{DSGym}, CoDaS scored 84.4\% overall accuracy, surpassing Kimi K2 (79.9\%) by 4.5 pp, Claude Sonnet 4.5 (78.2\%) by 6.2 pp, GPT-4o (78.0\%) by 6.4 pp, and DeepSeek v3.1 (71.2\%) by 13.2 pp.

 \textbf{Scientific Hypothesis Generation.} DiscoveryBench~\citep{majumder2024discoverybench} requires autonomous hypothesis generation from raw scientific datasets.
 CoDaS achieved HMS of 0.32, exceeding the oracle-assisted Reflexion agent (0.24) by 8.0~pp, attributable to domain-aware data profiling, iterative gap-based discovery, and question-type-adaptive analysis strategies.